2 Pallas: Orbit and rotation

 Pallas has unusual dynamic parameters for such a large body.
 Its orbit is highly inclined and moderately eccentric, despite being at the same distance from the Sun as the central part of the asteroid belt.
 Furthermore, Pallas has a very high axial tilt of 84°, with its north pole pointing towards ecliptic coordinates (β, λ) = (30°, −16°) with a 5° uncertainty in the Ecliptic J2000.0 reference frame.
 This means that every Palladian summer and winter, large parts of the surface are in constant sunlight or constant darkness for a time on the order of an Earth year, with areas near the poles experiencing continuous sunlight for as long as two years.

 Near resonances

-Pallas is in a, likely coincidental, near-1:1 orbital resonance with Ceres.
+Pallas is in a near-1:1 orbital resonance with Ceres, which is probably coincidental.
 Pallas also has a near-18:7 resonance (91,000-year period) and an approximate 5:2 resonance (83-year period) with Jupiter.